Last updated: February 2022

 Het Nieuwe Instituut is a museum of architecture, design and digital culture, and a platform for the creative industry.
 Exhibitions, workshops, publications, guided tours and debates are organised on a variety of design disciplines such as graphic design, product design, games, fashion, (interior) architecture, urban planning and landscape architecture.

-Het Nieuwe Instituut manages the National Archives for Dutch Architecture and Urban Planning, which contain drawings, photographs, posters and models from the archives and collections of Dutch architects and urban planners.
-It also runs the Study Centre, an internationally oriented library with books and magazines on architecture, urban planning, spatial planning, interior design, art, design and digital culture.
-The collection is accessible to the public and can be consulted in the Study Centre.
+Het Nieuwe Instituut manages the National Collection for Dutch Architecture and Urban Planning, which contain drawings, photographs, posters and models from the archives and collections of Dutch architects and urban planners.
+It also runs the Research Centre, an internationally oriented library with books and magazines on architecture, urban planning, spatial planning, interior design, art, design and digital culture.
+The collection is accessible to the public and can be consulted in the Research Centre.

 Agency for Architecture, Design and Digital Culture

 Het Nieuwe Instituut acts as a mediator in, for example, linking regional administrative issues to the innovative power of designers and makers, or as consultants on Dutch contributions to international events on architecture, design and digital culture (and their crossovers).

 On various scales, the Agency for Architecture, Design and Digital Culture connects the potential of the field with issues in the outside world.
 In addition to projects on a local and regional scale, it is increasingly clear that the international role of the various design sectors is also a factor.
 Since its inception, Het Nieuwe Institute has been responsible for the Dutch submissions to international manifestations such as the Venice Architecture Biennale, and for policy on market expansion.